Fasibaag/ProductCatalog/README.md

 # This is Product Catalog project sample

-# Open index.html in browser in run
+# Open index.html in browser to run